ReVanced/revanced-documentation/docs/revanced-resources/troubleshooting.md

 Change spoofing to iOS TV (item 4 above), then enable `Settings > ReVanced > Video > Force original audio language`

+## 6 Force original audio does not work with some videos

+Some videos do not work with the iOS TV spoof client.
+There currently is no way to change the audio track or force the original audio for these videos.

 ## 7 Stable volume is not available

 Stable volume is not available when using Spoof video streams.